-Environmental Services is designing projects in the South Portland and South Burlingame neighborhoods to repair or replace 10,800 feet, or 2 miles, of public sewer pipes that are on average 90 years old and in deteriorating condition.
-The South Portland-Burlingame Sewer Repair Project will help protect public health, water quality, and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.
+Environmental Services is designing two projects in the South Portland and South Burlingame neighborhoods to repair or replace 10,800 feet, or 2 miles, of public sewer pipes that are on average 90 years old and in deteriorating condition.
+Taking these actions now will help protect public health and the Willamette watershed by reducing the possibility of costly breaks, leaks, blockages and sewage releases to homes, businesses, and streets.

 Adjacent Projects in Southwest Portland

 Several sewer construction projects are happening simultaneously around your neighborhood.
 To see where they are and for project updates, visit our SW Portland Projects webpage.